 The New Testament

 Jesus was anointed as Prophet, High Priest and King.
-Note: Although Jesus was never literally anointed, God had "set him apart" to be the prophet, priest, and King of his people.
+Note: Although He was never literally smeared with oil, God "set him apart" to be the prophet, priest, and King of his people.

 The Spirit of the Lord God is upon me, Because the Lord has anointed (Heb. mâshach) me To bring good news to the afflicted; He has sent me to bind up the brokenhearted, To proclaim liberty to captives and freedom to prisoners; (Isaiah 61:1 NASB)